JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

 ### Bonus: how much Internet do I use or need?

-Here's a bonus feature from my own device, that I find fascinating: consumption.
+There's a bonus feature on my own device, that I find fascinating: consumption.
-We did not include in our "study" devices, due to both the incumbent technical complication and concerns about privacy.
+We did not include in our "study" devices, due to both the complexity of installation for users and concerns about privacy.
-Consumption measures _how much_ data I used, minute by minute, over the last year.
+Consumption measures _how much_ data I used, minute by minute, over the last six months.
 It doesn't show the sites I visited, but by making it _possible_ for the devices to measure this, we would, technically have been _able_ to see this.
 (My setup relies on different hardware: an extra "switch," to redirect my internet traffic, for counting.
- You can read about the basic technical setup, [here][net-traffic].)
+ You can read about the basic technical setup, [here][net-traffic-switch].)

 At any rate, the public devices don't have this feature, but mine does.